tcltk/tcl/doc/markdown/file.md

 : Returns all of the characters in the last filesystem component of *name*.
 Any trailing directory separator in *name* is ignored.
 If *name* contains no separators then returns *name*.
 So, **file tail a/b**, **file tail a/b/** and **file tail b** all return **b**.

 **file tempdir** ?*template*?
-: Creates a temporary directory (guaranteed to be newly created and writable by the current script) and returns its name.
+: [Creates a temporary directory (guaranteed to be newly created and writable by the current script) and returns its name.
 If *template* is given, it specifies one of or both of the existing directory (on a filesystem controlled by the operating system) to contain the temporary directory, and the base part of the directory name; it is considered to have the location of the directory if there is a directory separator in the name, and the base part is everything after the last directory separator (if non-empty).
-The default containing directory is determined by system-specific operations, and the default base name prefix is "**tcl**".
+The default containing directory is determined by system-specific operations, and the default base name prefix is "**tcl**".]{version="TIP431"}

     The following output is typical and illustrative; the actual output will vary between platforms: